allewun/cs144-fall12/p3/README.txt

         Items.name + Categories.categories + Items.description

-    The MYSQL indices are used for the advanced search function.
+    The MySQL indices are used for the advanced search function.
 The first three indices of the Lucene indices are also for the advanced search function.
 The fourth and last index is used for the basic search function.
     Please note that the second Lucene index is a concatenation of all the